It's the third week of November and for the wine industry, that means one thing. Beaujolais Nouveau.

 Not quite as bizarrely varied at the twelve days of Christmas, but worth buying as a gift for one's true love nonetheless, the northern half of the Beaujolais region is divided up into ten crus which each produce noticeably different wines.

-They range from tiny St Amour in the north (in spitooning distance of southern Burgundy area of Macon) to Brouilly 50 kilometres to the south.
+They range from tiny St Amour in the north (in spitooning distance of the southern Burgundy area of Macon) to Brouilly 50 kilometres to the south.
 "Because of the multitude of terroir and winemakers in Beaujolais, there is not one Beaujolais, but multiple Beaujolais," says Antoine Péchard, who runs Domaine Tano Péchard with his parents Patrick and Ghislaine.

 The world's best Gamay